Many people equate protein with energy, but it has many other important functions as well.

 Horses require five main classes of nutrients to survive.
 These include water, carbohydrates, protein, vitamins and minerals.
 After water, it is the most important – and the most misunderstood.
 Protein provides the building blocks for bones, muscles, and virtually all the body’s soft tissues.
 It is essential for growth and repair.

-Long assumed to be an energy source, it actually has quite a different function – it provides amino acids.
+Long assumed to be an energy source, protein actually has quite a different function – it provides amino acids.
 In fact, they are made up of a chain of amino acids.
 The types of amino acid, as well as the length of the protein chains, differentiate them.
 To be more concise, horses require amino acids rather than protein.

 There are 22 so called “primary amino acids”.
 Only ten are presumed necessary for the horse because his body doesn’t manufacture enough of them, but needs them in order to function.